-Tips for US Hunters Traveling to Africa
+Tips for US Hunters Traveling to South Africa

 If you are traveling to Africa for a hunt from the US, it can be a daunting undertaking the first time you do it, but if you have all of the correct information there is no need to worry.
-Here is what you need to know for your upcoming African Safari.

-Taking firearms to Africa
+Taking firearms to South Africa

-- You need to get a letter of invitation to come on a hunt from your PH prior to traveling to Africa.
+- You need to get a letter of invitation to come on a hunt from your PH prior to traveling to South Africa.
 As hunting consultants, we can help with that.
 Also, check your passport and make sure it is current.
 Some countries have goofy expiration rules, as we recently found out, for South Africa visitors are required to carry a passport that is valid for six months beyond the intended length of stay.
 So do your research!

 - You will need proof of ownership for your guns.

 - Don’t book your flight online.
 There are seldom bargains and we recommend having someone to help you if there are problems.
 If you do book your tickets online, you could also have trouble with any extra flights within Africa and you will have trouble booking inexpensive add-on tickets from your hometown to your jump-off destination.